 Most and Least Reliable Coffee Makers

-Find a coffee maker that lasts, with reliability ratings from CR members on nearly 30 brands
+Find a coffee maker that lasts, with reliability ratings from CR members on over 30 brands

 “As we do with many other appliances, such as refrigerators, vacuum cleaners, and washing machines, we incorporate brand-level reliability and satisfaction data from our annual surveys into each coffee maker’s Overall Score,” says Simon Slater, associate director of Consumer Reports’ Survey Research group.

 That data takes the form of additional predicted reliability and owner satisfaction ratings shown right alongside our lab test ratings.
 As a result, brands that receive Fair or Poor ratings for reliability cannot earn CR recommendations for their models.
 (Find out which brands make the most reliable appliances.)